June Joy Starts Here with the Perfect Swing

 minus-circle plus-circle

-With a second pair of hands and our detailed instructions, assembly is quick and easy.
+With a second pair of hands and our detailed instructions (instruction is included in paper form with the delivery and also accessible digitally), assembly is quick and easy.
 Generally, for our smallest playsets, you can expect to spend about 6–8 hours assembling (without anchoring them in concrete) — assuming you have the right tools and some DIY experience.
 For our larger swing sets, we recommend having two helpers, which should bring the total assembly time to around 10–12 hours.
 And once your friends are there, they might as well stay to celebrate the grand opening together!

 Do I need any other materials to assemble it?